PrabaV88/MBAI5310G-AI-Programming-Prabaseelan-Vettivelu/Assignment_4/README.md

 ---

-## 20. Final Conclusion
+## 21. Final Conclusion

 This project shows how a Decision Tree classification model can support FitLife Studio’s membership renewal-risk prediction.

-The model achieved approximately **73.17% testing accuracy**, with **69.23% precision**, **56.25% recall**, and **62.07% F1-score** for the at-risk class.
+The model achieved approximately **74.39% testing accuracy**, with **72.00% precision**, **56.25% recall**, and **63.16% F1-score** for the at-risk class.

 The model does not show strong signs of overfitting because the difference between training and testing accuracy is relatively small.

-The most important features included average weekly visits, classes per month, contract type, satisfaction score, renewal reminders, membership type, app login activity, payment issues, and age.
+The most important features included average weekly visits, classes per month, monthly contract type, satisfaction score, renewal reminders, basic membership type, payment issues, premium membership type, app login activity, and age.

 From a business perspective, the model can help FitLife Studio identify members who may require proactive retention support.
 However, because the model misses some actual at-risk members, it should be used together with human judgment and business knowledge.